-Supervision is provided on a monthly basis to all team members by the manager or senior staff.
+Supervision is provided on a monthly basis to all team members by the manager or senior staff and group supervision with casual staff.
 This will assist in identifying individual development needs and any other issues discussed within supervision which will enable staff to acquire the skills and knowledge to work within the service area including working closely with the Directorate's Training unit to identify relevant training needs.